 Elephant Rocks and Cove are located in Williams Bay National Park, close to Greens Pool.
 The rocks are just a short walk from the car park.

-If you look closely you can see how they got their name – the rocks resemble elephants looking out to sea.
+If you look closely, you can see how they got their name – the rocks resemble a herd of elephants looking out to sea.

 Denmark Animal Farm & Pentland Alpaca Stud